 During the COVID-19 pandemic the Australian Government introduced Telehealth to meet Australians healthcare needs, keep us safe and reduce the spread of COVID-19.

-This service is currently available until the 30th June provided you have seen your regular treating doctor or attended your usual medical centre in the past 12 months.
+This service is currently continues, provided you have seen your regular treating doctor or attended your usual medical centre in the past 12 months.
 During periods of “lockdown” this rule may be relaxed.

 Telehealth consultations can be either: